Education is the quickest path to girls’ equality

 We know that gender discrimination disproportionately impacts girls.
-Girls are significantly less likely to return to school if they’ve been forced to leave, and already face unique barriers to education – all of which have been exacerbated by the pandemic, such as:
+Girls are significantly less likely to return to school if they’ve been forced to leave, and already face unique barriers to education – all of which have been exacerbated by the pandemic:

 - conflict and gender-based violence which girls experience at home, at school and travelling to and from school

 - child, early or forced marriages and unions

 - poverty and financial hardship can lead to girls dropping out of school to work and financially support their families